wtout/pub-labs-simulator-auto/README.md

 From the automation root directory (pae-labs-simulator-auto), run one of the bash scripts under the Bash directory depending on what you want to do.

-    $> sh Bash/<script name> --envname <definition-file-name> --tags devsim [--avmlist id1,id2,etc...]
+    $> sh Bash/<script name> --envname <system-name> --tags devsim [--avmlist id1,id2,etc...]

-with the _``definition-file-name``_ being the name of the system definition file from "System Definition" and the script name being one of the following options:
+with the _``system-name``_ being the name of the system definition file from "System Definition" and the script name being one of the following options:

 - ``play_deploy.sh`` in combination with the --tags devsim, enables the user to start the simulation of devices described in AVM file(s)